-You’ll need to demonstrate to your optician that you’re able to put your contacts in and take them out properly.
-They’ll talk you through the whole process, while you can also read up on our guide on how to safely apply and remove your lenses.
+You'll need to demonstrate to your optician that you're able to put your contacts in and take them out properly.
+They'll talk you through the whole process, while you can also read up on our guide on how to put in contact lenses and remove them safely.

 After you're successful and you're wearing your contact lenses, you'll need to wear them in front of the optician for a few minutes or so, until they sit comfortably in place and any initial tearing has disappeared.

 A biomicroscope (slit lamp) will also be used to evaluate how the lens sits on your eye and observe its movement as your eyes move.
 This can also be used in follow-up eye exams to identify any impact the contact lenses may have had on your eyes.